phanhongan/ml-systems-evaluation/docs/industries/energy.md

 # ⚡ Energy Industry Guide

-This guide provides comprehensive information for implementing ML Systems Evaluation Framework in energy environments, with a focus on grid optimization, demand prediction, and renewable energy integration.
+This guide provides information for implementing ML Systems Evaluation Framework in energy environments, with a focus on grid optimization, demand prediction, and renewable energy integration.

 ## ⚡ Energy Overview